-financial deregulation, and securitization have highlighted the limitations of the dichotomous division of households in the Post Keynesian literature in explaining inequality.
-The paper proposed a new approach to inequality determination in the Post Keynesian literature, focused on disparities in homeownership and household wealth structures.
+This paper analyzed the relationship between household balance sheet complexity and inequality in the context of financial sector transformation in the USA since the 1980s.
+The paper argued that by expanding wealth accumulation among low-to-middle-income households and deepening wage disparities, changes in financial intermediation, financial deregulation, and securitization have highlighted the limitations of the dichotomous division of households in the Post Keynesian literature in explaining inequality.
+The paper proposed a new approach to inequality determination in the Post Keynesian literature, focused on disparities in household wealth structures.
 The present analysis is one of the first attempts in the Post Keynesian literature to formalize the channels of personal income and wealth distribution in financialized economies through disparities in household wealth ownership (in addition to differences in income sources that are typically analyzed in SFCM).
-The key contributions of the paper are: (1) to provide a narrative of how institutional changes in the economy and the financial sector have led to greater complexity of homeownership and household balance sheet structures across the personal distribution of income and wealth; (2) to incorporate conceptualization of a three-class household sector based on wealth structures, rather than income sources alone, into the SFCM framework; (3) to show that the three-class taxonomy of households including the middle class of leveraged homeowners produces more empirically accurate levels of personal income inequality and macroeconomic instability compared to the conventional dichotomous view of the household sector in the Post Keynesian SFCM literature; and (4) to demonstrate that homeownership has an equalizing effect on the personal distribution of wealth using the SFCM approach, although housing provision under securitization contributed to higher macroeconomic fragility.
-The findings of this paper are important for analyzing inequality in the context of financial sector transformation because they show that explicit consideration of wealth composition and the diversity of leverage and debt accumulation motives is essential in understanding the patterns of inequality and macroeconomic fragility in financialized economies like the USA to identify appropriate policy responses.
-Future research will strive to incorporate the endogenous choice of housing tenure, endogenous movements between household groups, as well as the role of racial disparities and the government sector in influencing personal inequality in the SFCM framework.
+The key contributions of the paper are: (1) to provide a narrative of how institutional changes in the economy and the financial sector have led to greater complexity of household balance sheet structures across the personal distribution of income and wealth; (2) to incorporate conceptualization of a three-class household sector based on wealth structures, rather than income sources alone, into the SFCM framework; (3) to show that the three-class taxonomy of households including the middle class of leveraged homeowners produces higher levels of personal income inequality and macroeconomic instability compared to the conventional dichotomous view of the household sector in the Post Keynesian SFCM literature; and (4) to demonstrate that homeownership has an equalizing effect on the personal distribution of wealth using the SFCM approach.
+The findings of this paper are important for analyzing inequality in the context of financial sector transformation because they show that explicit consideration of wealth composition and the diversity of leverage and debt accumulation motives is essential in understanding the rising levels of inequality and macroeconomic fragility in financialized economies like the USA.